-The Experiment is one of many aspects of a larger effort to protect and enhance flows in the Caddo Lake watershed, and, thus, into Caddo Lake.
+This Paddlefish Experiment is one of many aspects of a larger effort to protect and enhance flows in the Caddo Lake watershed, and, thus, into Caddo Lake.
 That larger effort was begun in 2004 by Caddo Lake Institute with the technical support and leadership of the national Sustainable Rivers Project, a joint effort of the U.S. Army Corps of Engineers (USACE) and the Nature Conservancy.
 After 7 years of research, evaluations and testing, the 40+ scientists and 50+ stakeholders who participated developed recommendations for flow regimes for Big Cypress Bayou downstream of Lake O’ the Pines (LOP) and for Little and Black Cypress Bayous and for Caddo Lake.
 In 2011, the Corps of Engineers and the Northeast Texas Municipal Water District agreed to revise, for 5 years, some of its operations at Lake O’ the Pines and provide the flow regimes for Big Cypress to the extent water is available.
 In exchange, CLI agreed to perform several sets of experiments to evaluate the benefits of the new release patterns.
-The Paddlefish work is one of those experiments, but it is more.
-If successful, CLI intends to assist with a second phase – the release of thousands of juvenile paddlefish to restore a viable population for the future.
+The Paddlefish work is one of those experiments.
+The continued success of this project has led to CLI to assist with a second phase – the release of thousands of juvenile paddlefish into Caddo Lake to restore a viable population for the future.

 With the change in water release patterns from LOP and the 2008 construction of a gravel bar for fish spawning by the U.S. Army Corps of Engineers, the experimental release of a limited number of paddlefish became possible.
 (See a video about the constructing of the gravel bar.)
 With funding from CLI and USACE, the US Fish & Wildlife Service (FWS) and the Texas Parks and Wildlife Department (TPWD) released four dozen, two to three-foot long paddlefish with radio transmitters on March 5, 2014 into the Caddo Lake watershed.
 With several telemetry towers and other monitoring efforts, employees of FWS and TPWD then tracked the movements of these paddlefish monthly.
 Data collected from that and from the capture and re-release of six of the paddlefish showed that, one year later, those fish were healthy and had shown significant growth.
 Monitoring of the fish and their habitat continued until this spring when the batteries powering the radio transmitters in the fish stopped working.
 News articles about the release can be found here.
-While the transmitters were working, CLI, with the assistance of the U.S. Gealogical Survey, uploaded data on the fish’s movements to a tracking map on the CLI website.
-Local schools that had “adopted” and named a paddlefish, as well as the general public, could follow the fish.
-Based on the initial success in March, FWS and TPWD released 2000 young paddlefish into Caddo Lake in September 2014.
+Local schools that had “adopted” and named a paddlefish, as well as the general public, were able to follow the fish.
+Based on the initial success in March of 2014, FWS and TPWD released 2000 young paddlefish into Caddo Lake in September 2014.
 These fish were smaller than those released initially, but they were tagged so they can be identified in the future.
 News articles about the release in September can be found here.
 The FWS released its report on this first phase of the Paddlefish Experiment in July 2015.
 It can be seen here

 THE EDUCATION EFFORT